naya6408/eplsongsGenerator/README.md

     'liverpool',
     'burnley',
     'wolverhamptonwanderers']
-Please enter the name of the team you would like to view the chant of:
+Please enter the name of the team you would like to view the chant of: arsenal
 ```